 Whew!
 That took a little longer than expected.
 If you’re seeing this then we’ve happily moved over from our Media Temple dedicated virtual hosting server over to the spanking new grid server.
-We decided that the new crib deserved a makeover so we’ve redesigned the site and changed our content manager from Movabletype to Wordpress.
+We decided that the new crib deserved a makeover so we’ve redesigned the site and changed our content manager from Movabletype to WordPress.

 I’m still getting caught up on what goes where and so a couple of the older posts and features need a little more TLC.
 I’m also still cleaning house in various areas (I’m still working on archives and search), but I’m happy enough to get us back on track again.